lymecarealliance/horowitzquestionnaire/README.md

 - Integrate with AI tools like Retrieval-Augmented Generation (RAG) systems.
 - Analyze and process Lyme disease symptoms and risk factors.
 - Build interfaces or automated assessments based on the questionnaire logic.
+- Use provided Python and JavaScript functions to calculate questionnaire scores programmatically.

 ## Disclaimer